knightazura/ghost-sdk/Git-workflow.md

 *Note:* - this is my way of getting everything neat and tidy, you may have another, as long as the result is nice easy-to-merge PRs.

-### What I do:
+### What Happens Next

-Firstly, I will give your code a read through.
-Small changes usually get merged as soon as I've had chance to read through them.
-For more involved changes I will checkout your PR, rebase with master if required and then run basic sanity / regression tests on the code, run the casper tests and re-run grunt validate.
-If your PR has fallen behind master and can no longer be merged, I will in most cases rebase / merge master myself.
-In some cases with lots of small changes I will ask you to do this as you are more familiar with your changes than I will be.
+Firstly, we will give your code a read through.
+Small changes usually get merged as soon as we've had chance to read through them.
+For more involved changes one of us will checkout your PR, rebase with master if required and then run basic sanity / regression tests on the code, run the casper tests and re-run grunt validate.
+If your PR has fallen behind master and can no longer be merged, we will in most cases rebase / merge master.
+In some cases with lots of small changes we will ask you to do this as you are more familiar with your changes than we will be.

 ## Working with issues